 Research Assistants (Psychology, Social Science, and Neuroscience) (2 Students)

-Student 1: Experience conducting literature reviews (experimental psychology and neuroscience) to collect material on shadows and visual/spatial perception and selective attention.
+- Literature reviews (from experimental psychology and neuroscience) to collect research materials regarding shadows and visual/spatial perception and selective attention.

 Likely Majors/Minors: BIO, COGSCI, NEUROSCI, PSYCH, SOC